eltonjrv/eltonjrv.github.io/README.md

 ```
 >NOTE: Refer to https://www.drive5.com/muscle/downloads.htm for instructions on how to download muscle.

-Keeping the ToI-ZOTUs stretch only in the MSA, that is, the 16S rRNA target-amplicon region.
+Keeping the ToI-ZOTUs stretch only in the MSA, that is, the 16S rRNA target-amplicon region:
 ```
 $ perl cutMSA.pl Ehr-4tree_aln.fa Zotu9 TGTGCCAG 360 for >Ehr-4tree_alnCut.fa
 $ perl cutMSA.pl Bart-4tree_aln.fa Zotu7 TATTGGA 360 for >Bart-4tree_alnCut.fa
 ```
 >NOTE: "cutMSA.pl" PERL script may be obtained [here](https://github.com/eltonjrv/bioinfo.scripts/blob/master/cutMSA.pl).
 Please read "cutMSA.pl" initial commented lines for instructions on how to run it.
-Those final "\*\_alnCut.fa" outputs must be used as inputs on MEGA7, so the user can perform your most convenient phylogenetic inference methods.
+Those final "\*\_alnCut.fa" outputs must be used as inputs on MEGA7, so the user can perform his/her most convenient phylogenetic inference methods.